Skip to content

 Each zone is a VLAN or network segment.
 Each conduit is a firewall rule set.
 The IEC 62443 model translates directly into network configuration.

-The IEC 62443 framework defines what to protect and how.
+The IEC 62443 framework defines what to address and how.
 The next section covers practical hardening — the specific configuration steps that implement the framework on Hirschmann switches and PLCs.

 • IEC 62443-3-3:2013 — System security requirements and security levels